DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 Jeanne's elite forces, who were accompanying them until now, saluted.

-"Fairin-sama, we're leaving Jeanne-sama to you."
+"Farin-sama, we're leaving Jeanne-sama to you."

 "It is just a simple walk.
 It is nothing like our operation during capital's re-take...